perokvist/event-driven-architecture/index.md

 ### Scaling writes

 All scenarios above assume that "local state" is on one node.
 When scaling in a way that sets of instance state are located on different nodes, incoming traffic needs to be delegated to the node that owns the target state.
 The partitioning could then also be shared by the log, but doesn't need to (if filtered).
-Some variant of 4.X would not be suitable when scaling writes. ``?
-Which and why ?``
+Some variant of 4.X would not be suitable when scaling writes.

 ## Event sourcing

 If local state is persisted, how is an implementation detail.
 Keeping a stream of events per instance (aggregate) as the source of state is often refered to as Event Sourcing.
 Often tied to using Domain Driven Design (DDD).
 DDD is not required for the patterns above but might be a good fit, same applies to event sourcing.

 <script src="https://gist.github.com/gregoryyoung/a3e69ed58ae066b91f1b.js"></script>
-``?
-Not clear how this gist belongs to the text ?``

 Outside of DDD, this stream of events could be refered to as a journal or log.
 The terms journal, log and streams are found in both event sourcing and stream processing (logs).